Your first period: learning to go with the flow

-If you haven’t started your period yet, you probably have lots of questions.
+If you haven’t started your period yet, you probably have lots of questions, most importantly, when will I get my first period?
 Luckily, we’ve got lots of answers for your first period questions!

 Q: When Will I Get My First Period?A: Every girl is different.
 Some of your friends may get their first period as early as 8 or 9, and some may get it as late as 16.
 The average age is about 12 or 13.
 The best way to find out when you’ll get yours: talk to your mum or sister.
 Chances are you’ll start to notice puberty symptoms around the same age they did.

 Q: Will I Know When My First Period Is Coming Or Is It Like A Surprise Party?A: How to know when your first period is coming?
 Your body will try to let you know when you’re getting close, but it’s impossible to predict exactly when the big day will arrive.
 As you begin puberty, you may notice some changes: a little hair between your legs or under your arms, maybe a newfound need for a bra; you may even see a whitish discharge in your underwear.
 You'll be thinking, when will I get my first period, and these are early signs that it is on its way.
 The best way to be prepared is by carrying a pad and an extra pair of underwear.
 Slip one in your purse or backpack; you never know when you or a friend may be in need!